Codex Alimentarius

 US Codex Office Announces Public Meeting on CCFL49 Food Labelling Agenda

-The US Codex Office is seeking stakeholder input ahead of May 2026 international negotiations on food labelling standards, focusing on precautionary allergen labelling (PAL) and multipack formats.
-Companies should monitor these proceedings as they will shape global benchmarks for allergen risk communication and supply chain transparency, directly impacting future export compliance.
+The US Codex Office is seeking stakeholder input ahead of May 2026 international negotiations on food labelling standards, focusing on precautionary allergen labelling and multipack formats.
+These proceedings will establish global benchmarks for allergen risk communication and supply chain transparency, directly influencing future national regulations and international trade compliance.

 federalregister.govUnited StatesUnited StatesCanadaCanada